Table of Contents

 The Basics of Drain and Sewer Systems

 The drainage system in any building is designed to remove wastewater from sinks, showers, toilets, and other fixtures.
-This system relies on gravity to carry the wastewater through a series of pipes until it reaches the main sewer line or a septic system.
+This system relies on gravity to carry wastewater through a series of pipes to the main sewer line or a septic system.
 Sewer lines transport the sewage to a treatment facility, while septic systems treat and dispose of the wastewater on-site.

 - Drain Pipes: These are smaller pipes that connect individual fixtures (like sinks and toilets) to the larger sewer or septic pipes.